 Take Your Welcome Series to the Next Level

 You can find several different types of welcome series in your Browse Ideas tab.
 These contain out-of-the-box best practices around discounting and targeting customers vs. non-customers.
+You may also consider using Klaviyo to send SMS messages to add a multichannel element to your welcome series.

 Targeting your welcome series based on the gender of your recipients is also a popular and effective way to hone in on a more specific audience.